This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 It has another advantage of providing visa-free travel for UAE residents.
 UAE citizens and permanent residents may enter Georgia without a visa for one full year, while expats who hold a valid UAE resident visa will also receive a visa on arrival in Georgia.

 If you plan to visit Georgia, you will need to submit a document confirming that you have taken a single dose of any vaccine authorized by WHO, provided that 14 days or more have passed since the vaccination.
-You may also be required to present a negative COVID-19 PCR test within 72 hours of arrival.
+You may also be required to present a negative COVID-19 PCR test that was taken within 72 hours prior to their arrival.